cmd-grimreaper/debruyne-travel/README.md

 Thanks to my friend for involving me in this project as part of a school assignment.
 It was a great way to brush up on my web design skills and revisit the creative process.
-Thanks to my friend for involving me in this project as part of a school assignment.
-It was a great way to brush up on my web design skills and revisit the creative process.